 The consumer boycott is a time-honored tactic for those who seek to force political or social change.
 But do boycotts ever work?

-Consider the recent backlash dished out to Goya Foods CEO Robert Unanue after Unanue participated in a White House roundtable on economic and educational opportunities for Hispanic Americans.
+Consider the recent backlash dished out to Goya Foods CEO Robert Unanue after Unanue participated in a White House roundtable on opportunities for Hispanic Americans.
 As he announced Goya’s involvement, Unanue praised president Trump’s leadership.
-He commented that the country was “truly blessed […] to have a leader like President Trump, who is a builder.”
+He observed that the country is “truly blessed […] to have a leader like President Trump, who is a builder.”
 Unanue went on to compare the president to his immigrant grandfather who had founded the company he now runs.

 The reaction to Unanue’s words among many Hispanics was predictable and swift.
-Boldfaced names from Alexandra Ocasio Cortez to Lin-Manual Miranda tweeted in support of a boycott using hashtags #goyaway and #boycottgoya, with accompanying media coverage.
+Boldfaced names from Alexandra Ocasio Cortez to Lin-Manual Miranda tweeted in support of a boycott.
+They used hashtags #goyaway and #boycottgoya, with accompanying media coverage.

 Yet, just as quickly, Goya’s proponents pushed back with a grassroots tactic of their own.
 Many tweeted urging a #buycott of its products, with one notable GoFundMe raising over $300,000 to buy Goya foods for donation to the needy.
 The president’s daughter famously got into the fray, and just like that, black beans become a political statement.

 One irony of the situation was that Unanue was at the White House to announce Goya’s donation of a million cans of chickpeas and another million pounds of goods to food banks – a part of its admirable history of charitable contributions that was lost in the sauce of mutual recrimination.

 Goya was clearly unprepared for the fuss, as its handling of a friendly phone interview with The Wall Street Journal showed.